aikazu/ars0n-framework/SESSION.md

 # SESSION.md - Current Work Session

-## Session Identifier: S001-INITIAL-PLANNING
+## Session Identifier: Improvement Session #2

-## Session Goals and Focus
+### Session Goals and Focus
-- Analyze the Ars0n Framework project structure
+- Continue implementation of the Docker containerization setup
-- Create comprehensive documentation for planned improvements
+- Fix process management issues in the toolkit service
-- Plan containerization strategy
+- Update documentation to reflect changes

-- Establish task priorities and roadmap
+### Current Active Tasks

-## Current Active Tasks
+- T001: Create Docker Compose setup for the entire stack (90% Complete)
-- **T005**: Create core documentation files *(In Progress: 80%)*
+- T002: Fix process management in toolkit service (100% Complete)
-- **T001**: Plan Docker Compose setup *(Next up)*
+- T003: Enhance error handling in installation scripts (To Do)
-- **T002**: Fix process management in toolkit service *(Planned)*
+- T004: Implement unified logging system (To Do)

-## Files Being Modified
+- T005: Create core documentation files (In Progress, 20%)

-- PLANNING.md
+### Files Modified
-- TASK.md
+- Created `docker-run.ps1` script for Windows PowerShell support
-- ARCHITECTURE.md
+- Fixed `toolkit/toolkit-service.py` with robust process management
-- TECH-STACK.md
+- Updated README.md with instructions for Windows users
-- DECISIONS.md
+- Updated STATE.md and TASK.md to reflect current progress

-- CHANGELOG.md
+### Recent Decisions and Changes
-- STATE.md
+- Fixed process management in toolkit service by implementing:
-- SESSION.md
+  - Proper process tracking with threading and locks

-## Recent Decisions and Changes
+  - Robust process termination with kill trees
-- **D001**: Decision to use Docker containerization with multiple containers
+  - Child process tracking and cleanup
-- **D002**: Approach for process management refactoring
+- Added Windows support for Docker containerization
-- **D003**: Strategy for unified error handling
+- Updated documentation to reflect these changes

-- **D005**: Documentation structure implementation
+### Next Steps

-## Next Steps
+1. Test Docker configuration on Linux environment
-1. Complete documentation foundation
+2. Test Docker configuration on Windows/WSL environment
-2. Create initial docker-compose.yml file
+3. Address any issues found during testing
-3. Begin implementing the improved process management in toolkit service
+4. Begin work on error handling improvements (T003)
-4. Update toolkit-service.py to fix orphaned processes
+5. Continue developing core documentation files (T005)

-## Questions and Clarifications Needed
+### Questions and Clarifications Needed
-- Confirm MongoDB version requirements
+- Need to confirm Docker setup works correctly on both Windows and Linux
-- Determine if any specific Docker base images are preferred
+- May need to adjust container configurations based on testing results

-- Clarify if authentication system should be role-based
+### Session Summary
-- Understand current scan volume requirements for resource planning
+In this session, we successfully implemented Windows support for the Docker containerization setup by creating a PowerShell script (`docker-run.ps1`).
+We also fixed the process management issues in the toolkit service by implementing robust process tracking and termination mechanisms, ensuring that no processes are left hanging after scans complete or are cancelled.
+Documentation was updated to reflect these changes.
+The containerization implementation is now 90% complete and process management improvements are 100% complete.